Enterprise Vulnerability Management: A Strategic Guide

 Effective vulnerability management isn’t a one-time project; it’s a continuous lifecycle.
 Thinking of it as a cycle helps ensure your security posture is always adapting and improving.
 Instead of just running occasional scans, this five-step process creates a proactive framework for identifying, prioritizing, and fixing weaknesses before they can be exploited.
 Each step feeds into the next, creating a loop that strengthens your defenses over time.
 This approach moves your team from a reactive, fire-fighting mode to a strategic one, giving you control over your attack surface.
 Let's walk through what this looks like in practice.

-Step 1: Discover and inventory all assets
+Step 1: Discover and Map Your Assets

 You can't protect what you don't know you have.
 The first step is to create a complete and continuously updated inventory of every asset in your IT environment.
 This includes everything from servers, laptops, and mobile devices to cloud instances, applications, and IoT hardware.
 In today’s complex and distributed networks, asset sprawl is a real challenge.
 A thorough discovery process ensures you have full visibility, leaving no shadow IT or forgotten servers behind.
 This complete inventory is the foundation of your entire security program, providing the context needed for all subsequent steps.